Looking for even more ways to get social media followers? See how easy it is to make property marketing videos with this three-step plan.

 Make sure your social media profiles are updated

-Whether you’re making new accounts or updating old ones, you want to ensure consistency and accuracy before doing anything else.
+Whether you’re making new accounts or updating existing profiles, you want to ensure consistency and accuracy before doing anything else.
 Let’s review a few quick social media do’s and don’ts for property managers.

 - Display important information in the same format across all your accounts